 What is a comb filter in audio?
 Comb filtering results in regular notches within the frequency response of an audio signal that are multiples of some fundamental frequency.
 Comb filtering happens when a signal is delayed by a very short time and mixed with the original signal (flanger) or, acoustically, near reflective boundaries.

 To learn more about flangers and comb filtering, check out the following My New Microphone articles:

 • Complete Guide The Flanger Audio Modulation Effect?

 • What Are Flanger Pedals (Guitar/Bass FX) & How Do They Work?

 • Top 11 Best Flanger Pedals For Guitar & Bass

 Typical EQ Parameters/Controls

-Before we get into the types of equalizers, let’s discuss the typical parameters and controls we’ll come across with EQ units.
-This way, I can simply name a parameter or control in the following sections without having to explain it on the spot.
+Before we get into the types of equalizers, let’s discuss the typical parameters and controls we’ll encounter with EQ units.
+This way, I can name a parameter or control in the following sections without explaining it on the spot.